Skip to main content

 • “Optimization leaves something to be desired.”

-Character development in the game is a mixed bag; while some players appreciate the depth and variety offered through inherited traits and unlockable abilities, others find the options limited and the overall experience repetitive.
-The game features a robust system that can engage dedicated players for extended periods, but the lack of meaningful story progression and character variety detracts from the experience for some.
-Overall, the character design and development mechanics receive praise for their humor and nostalgic appeal, despite criticisms regarding execution and visual quality.
+Character development in the game is a mixed bag, with some players appreciating the depth and variety offered through inherited traits and unlockable abilities, while others find the options limited and the overall experience repetitive.
+The game features a robust character development system that can engage players for extended periods, but critiques highlight a lack of meaningful story progression and character design variety.
+Overall, while the character development mechanics can be satisfying, they may not fully compensate for the game's other shortcomings.

 • “The long game of character development, inherited traits, armor/rune stat/ability unlocks, and the infinite random nature of the castle are equally enjoyable.”